cvyl/fr-department-lookup/README.md

 ## Features

-- Validates the input to ensure it's a 2- to 3-digit code.
+- Validates the input to ensure it's a 2-digit code.
 - Retrieves department data from a JSON file (`departements.json`).
 - Displays the department name if a valid code is entered.